 Value investing is purchasing a stock for less than its calculated value.
 Surprisingly, this fact alone separates value investing from most other investment philosophies.

 Long-term growth investors focus solely on the value of the business.
-They do not concern themselves with the price paid, because they only wish to buy shares in businesses that are truly extraordinary.
-They believe that the phenomenal growth such businesses will experience over a great many years will allow them to benefit from the wonders of compounding.
-If the business’ value compounds fast enough, and the stock is held long enough, even a seemingly lofty price will eventually be justified.
+They do not concern themselves with the price paid as they only wish to buy shares in extra-ordinary businesses.
+They believe that the phenomenal growth such businesses will experience over a great many years.
+This allows them to benefit from the wonders of compounding.

 Some so-called value investors do consider relative prices.
 They make decisions based on how the market is valuing other public companies in the same industry and how the market is valuing each dollar of earnings present in all businesses.
-In other words, they may choose to purchase a stock simply because it appears cheap relative to its peers, or because it is trading at a lower P/E ratio than the general market, even though the P/E ratio may not appear particularly low in absolute or historical terms.
-Should such an approach be called value investing?
-It is not.
-It may be a perfectly valid investment philosophy, but it is a different investment philosophy from value investing.
+They may choose to purchase a stock simply because it appears cheap relative to its peers, or because it is trading at a lower P/E ratio than the general market.
+This is not value investing.

 Value investing requires the calculation of an intrinsic value that is independent of the market price.
 Techniques that are supported solely (or primarily) on an empirical basis are not part of value investing.
-The tenets set out by Graham and expanded by others (such as Warren Buffett) form the foundation of a logical edifice.
-Value investing may be quantitative; but, it is arithmetically quantitative.
 True value investing requires no more than basic math skills.

-Ultimately, value investing can only be defined as paying less for a stock than its calculated value, where the method used to calculate the value of the stock is truly independent of the stock market.
-Where the intrinsic value is calculated using an analysis of discounted future cash flows or of asset values, the resulting intrinsic value estimate is independent of the stock market.
-But, retail investors often adopt a strategy that is based on simply buying stocks that trade at low price-to-earnings, price-to-book, and price-to-cash flow multiples relative to other stocks is not value investing.
-Of course, these very strategies have proven quite effective in the past, and will likely continue to work well in the future.
+In conclusion, you may define value investing as paying less for a stock than its calculated value.
+The intrinsic value of the stock is truly independent of the stock market.
+One can calculate intrinsic value using an analysis of discounted future cash flows or of asset values.
+This strategy have proven quite effective in the past, and will likely continue to work well in the future.

 You can not be a value investor unless you are willing to calculate business values.
-To be a value investor, you don’t have to value the business precisely – but, you do have to value the business.
+To be a value investor, you just have to value the business.

 Sign up now for a free value investing singapore seminar package (worth S$349) to learn what is value investing and how this can be done in a smarter way.